As part of my double feature for Furious Cinema’s: Scenes of the Crime Blog-a-thon.

 Are these three women symbols as in the ‘three sisters’ from Macbeth signifying the ‘fates’?

-Kim Stanley herself, mystically occupies the role of Myra Savage a professed spiritual medium who truly believes she’s the ‘real thing’ and who holds weekly Wednesday afternoon séances in her London home.
-The film opens with the camera framed on the lit candle burning in the dark blackness and holds itself there silently for a quite a few seconds, before it moves to a close -up on hands clasped together in silent obeisance to the moment.
+Kim Stanley herself mystically occupies the role of Myra Savage a professed spiritual medium who truly believes she’s the ‘real thing’ and who holds weekly Wednesday afternoon séances in her London home.
+The film opens with the camera framed on the lit candle burning in the dark blackness and holds itself there silently for quite a few seconds before it moves to a close-up of hands clasped together in silent obeisance to the moment.
 We hear a quiet, measured voice speaking.
-As the camera moves from hand grasped within hand.
+As the camera moves from the hand grasped within the hand.
 “What… what is it?
-No,no no no… later, later not now..”
+No, no no no… later, later not now..”
 Myra whispers to her unseen companion, “A message, what?
 It’s a young face, he’s waving” The youngest woman sitting around the table begins to cry.
 Myra continues.
 “Peaceful, very peaceful” The candle crackles, threatening to burn out.
 “Oh no, no ssshhh, hush, ssshhh.
-No my darling, it’s alright my precious no more, no more, no more”
+No, my darling, it’s alright my precious no more, no more, no more”

 The film’s titles begin to roll, as the camera catches little drops of rain on the lens, and frames the Victorian house in a small puddle in the street.
-A very effective way to bring us in to the dreary moodiness of the story.
-The house which drew Forbes to it because of it’s characteristic turret.
+A very effective way to bring us into the dreary moodiness of the story.
+The house drew Forbes to it because of its characteristic turret.

 “That’s just how he put it, you have my blessing.”, referring to Arthur.

 “It’s going to work Billy, the plan’s going to work!”